slorber/react-native-maps/docs/installation.md

 ...
 ```

+Make sure the `provideAPIKey` call is the **first** statement in the method, otherwise you might get a blank/grey map.

 ## Notes on running on a real ios device

 The steps are as described in https://facebook.github.io/react-native/docs/running-on-device.html , however instead of opening the .xcodeproj file you should open .xcworkspace file.